wp-plugins/hyper-cache/readme.txt

 More can be read on the [official plugin page](http://www.satollo.net/plugins/hyper-cache) and write me if you have issues to info@satollo.net.

+New contributors policy: since in the pas I had problem with link to contributors sites, I removed them but I would like to add a reference to profile pages of contributors on WordPress, Twitter, Facebook, Google+.
+Those links should be safe.

 **Check out my other plugins**: